ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 ---

 ### Introduction
 Decision trees are tree-based methods that are used for both regression and classification.
-They work by segmenting the feature space into several simple regions.
-To predict a given observation, we assume either the mean or the most frequent class of the training points inside the region to which our observation falls, depending on whether we are doing regression or classification, respectively.
-Decision trees are straightforward to interpret, and as a matter of fact, they can be even easier to interpret than linear or logistic regression.
-Perhaps because decision trees are more close to the way the human decision-making process works.
+They work by segmenting the feature space into several simple subregions.
+To make predictions, trees assume either the mean *or* the most frequent class of the training points inside the region our observation falls, depending on whether we do regression or classification, respectively.
+Decision trees are straightforward to interpret, and as a matter of fact, they can be even easier to interpret than linear or logistic regression models.
+Perhaps because they relate to how the human decision-making process works.
 On the downside, trees usually lack the level of predictive accuracy of other regression and classification methods.
 Also, they can be susceptible to changes in the training dataset, where a slight change in it may cause a dramatic change in the final tree.
 That's why *bagging*, *random forests* and *boosting* are used to construct more robust tree-based prediction models.
 But that's for another day.
-Today we are going to talk regarding how the split happens.
+Today we are going to talk about how the split happens.

 ### Gini impurity and information entropy
-Trees are constructed via recursive binary splitting of the feature space.
-In classification, the criteria typically used to decide which feature to split on are the **Gini index** and **information entropy**.
+Trees are constructed via **recursive binary splitting of the feature space**.
+In classification scenarios that we will be discussing today, the criteria typically used to decide which feature to split on are the **Gini index** and **information entropy**.
 Both of these measures are pretty similar numerically.
-They both take small values if most observations fall into the same class in a node.
-Contrastly, they assume a maximum value when there is an equal number of observations across all classes in a node.
+They take small values if most observations fall into the same class in a node.
+Contrastly, they are maximized if there's an equal number of observations across all classes in a node.
 A node with mixed classes is called impure, and the Gini index is also known as **Gini impurity**.

 Concretely, for a set of items with $$K$$ classes, and $$p_k$$ being the fraction of items labeled with class $$k\in {1,2,\ldots,K}$$, the **Gini impurity** is defined as: